NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/warm_performance_tier/README.md

 if you are trying to get as much data as possible into the performance tier, it is recommended to run the script twice.

-There are two versions of the script.
-One that designed to run on a Linux operating system name `warm_performance_tier` and one that is meant to run on a Windows based one name `WarmPerformanceTier.ps1`.
+There are two versions of the script: o `warm_performance_tier` - Disigned for Linux. o `WarmPerformanceTier.ps1` - Designed for Windows.

 ## Set Up
 The first step is to ensure the volume's tiering policy is set